 Duration of Contract.

-The Agency anticipates executing a contract that will have an initial four (4) year contract term with the ability to extend the contract for one (1) additional two (2) year term.
+The Agency anticipates executing a contract that will have an initial four (4) year contract term with the ability to extend the contract for two (2) additional two (2) year terms.
 The Agency will have the sole discretion to extend the contract.

 Bidder Eligibility Requirements.